 The constant tussle

-China has been one of the Apple’s most favourite countries in the world due to the lion’s share of iPhone sales that takes place in China.
+China has been one of the Apple’s most favourite countries in the world due to the lion’s share of iPhone sales that take place in China.
 However, the scenario for Apple in China is becoming ugly due to the ongoing tug-of-war between Apple and Chinese government.
 The patent dispute leading to banning the iPhone 6 sales in Beijing and the constant tussle with the Chinese company to uplift the ban on Apple’s services department are some of the major hurdles put up by the authorities in China.
 And to make the situation worse for Apple clones of iPhone 7 are already up for grab in the Chinese market.
 These cloned iPhone 7 house a number of rumoured features like the dual camera of upcoming real iPhone 7.

 The Cupertino giant, however, doesn’t want to leave any stones unturned to gain back its control over the China’s market.
 The company is so overwhelmed to recapture the Chinese smartphone market that it had invested a whopping $1 billion in a private taxi startup in China named, DiDi Chuxing.